-\IEEEPARstart {W}{ith} the advancement in modern computational technology, machine learning based intelligent fault diagnosis has become an integral part of almost all industrial sectors.
-Intelligent fault diagnosis refers to the preventive maintenance of industrial machines using machine learning-based data analysis and class detection \cite{snandi, asiddi, rn1, chenX, rfIFD, aks2}.
-Data-driven fault diagnosis of industrial machines faces many challenges: (i) labeled data availability as running the machine in a faulty state with real-time load is not possible, (ii) training the deep learning algorithms with limited availability of labeled dataset, (iii) model selection best suited for the dataset under consideration.
-A deep neural network (DNN) has been commonly used for intelligent fault diagnosis due to its high capability of non-linear feature transformation \cite{sparseAE, rzhao}.
-However, training the DNN from scratch for every change in the operating condition of the machine becomes an uneconomical process.
-To solve such problems, many researchers have suggested a variety of domain adaptation methods\cite{sjPan2011, longRTRL, dann_jmlr, wLu, lwen, dctln, weigh_dom, aks_quick}. \cite{dann_jmlr}, \cite{dctln} and \cite{weigh_dom} uses labeled source dataset from the laboratory machine and the unlabeled target dataset from the test machine to train a model capable to diagnose the fault on the test dataset from the target machine.
-A quick learning mechanism to train the model in the target domain by transforming an already trained model on source data.
-All these methods work well only if a suitable architecture is selected based on trial and error and some prior experience with the dataset.
-In practice, it becomes a big challenge for selecting and training the best suitable architecture with every change in the dataset due to variations in machine operating conditions and fault types.
+\fi \IEEEPARstart {W}{ith} the advancement in modern computational technology, machine learning-based intelligent fault diagnosis has become an integral part of almost all industrial sectors.
+Intelligent fault diagnosis refers to the preventive maintenance of industrial machines using machine learning-based data analysis and fault class detection \cite{snandi, asiddi, rn1, chenX, rfIFD, aks2, sparseAE}.
+Intelligent fault diagnosis of industrial machines faces many challenges: (i) unavailability or limited availability of labeled data as running the machine in a faulty state with real-time load is an uneconomical task or sometimes not possible, (ii) training the deep learning algorithms with limited availability of labeled dataset faces problem of overfitting, (iii) selection of best model architecture suitable for the given dataset.
+Several methodologies have been introduced for cross-domain intelligent fault diagnosis with unavailability or limited labeled data availability.
+For example, domain-adversarial training of neural networks \cite{dann_jmlr, wLu}, cross-domain fault diagnosis under limited availability of labeled dataset \cite{cross-domain, dctln, aks_quick}.
+A quick learning mechanism \cite{aks_quick} solves the problem in training the deep learning model with limited availability of labeled target samples by using net2net transformation followed by domain adaptation-based fine-tuning.
+However, the performance of all these methods fault diagnosis is greatly affected by the selection of deep neural network (DNN) model architecture .